rickardvh/budo-notes/tsuki-no-sho/shinkage-ryu-mokuroku-preface.md

 [^5]: Bian the wheelwright (輪扁) is another famous artisan from the *Zhuangzi*, who explains that true skill cannot be transferred by words, only realised through embodied practice.

-[^6]: Kage-ryū is a non-extant school of kenjutsu founded by Aizu Hyūga-no-Kami Iko.
+[^6]: Kage-ryū was a school of kenjutsu founded by Aizu Hyūga-no-Kami Iko.

+[^7]: These three images draw on Chinese literary and Buddhist motifs: "stroking a single hair" echoes a Chan expression for extremely delicate, precise action; the "golden wing" evokes the Golden-Winged Great Peng bird whose wings part the sea; and "like Moye" invokes the legendary Spring and Autumn sword of that name, one of the most celebrated blades in Chinese lore.